We list geothermal energy pros and cons to help you decide whether this system is best for your home.

 You might also like: TBD

-A geothermal heat pump can save you so much money in energy costs (while helping the environment) that you will be tempted to install one immediately.
-However, consider the geothermal heat pump cost because it is expensive to install that you will be tempted to forget the whole thing.
+A geothermal heat pump can save you so much money in energy costs (while helping the environment) that you may be tempted to install one immediately.
+However, a geothermal heat pump is so expensive to install that you may be tempted to forget the whole thing.
 Read on to learn about some of the pros and cons of geothermal energy.

 During the heating season, the liquid pulls heat from the ground and delivers it to the geothermal heating and cooling unit and then to refrigerant coils, where the heat is distributed through a forced-air or hydronic system.
 During the cooling season, the process runs in reverse.
 The pump removes heat from your house and transfers it to the earth.
 Many units can provide domestic hot water as well.